 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-If you need to modify the default rule, such as the protected URL or action, see the following section on how to customize a threat intelligence rule.
+If you need to modify the default rule, such as the protected URL or action, see the following step on how to customize a threat intelligence rule.

 - Optional:Customize a threat intelligence rule.

-- In the Edit Rule dialog box that appears, set the following parameters.
+- In the Edit Intelligence dialog box that appears, set the following parameters.